-Spectrophotometers are devices for measuring wavelength-dependent optical properties such as transmittance or reflectance of solutions or solid objects.
+Spectrophotometers are instruments for measuring wavelength-dependent optical properties such as transmittance or reflectance of solutions or solid objects.
 Such devices are also often called spectrometers, but the term spectrophotometers is more specific and precise.
+Note that a measurement with such an instruments does not deliver an optical spectrum (optical intensity vs. wavelength), but rather a wavelength-dependent quantity of a specimen under test.

 Spectrophotometers are available for different spectral regions:

-- Some instruments are usable only in the visible wavelength region (VIS), e.g. for colorimetry.
+- Some instruments are usable only in the visible spectral region (VIS), e.g. for colorimetry.

 - Others are suitable only for the ultraviolet region (UV), or in addition for visible light (UV VIS).